Post by Chris Shaw

 Here is where experience and planning come into the picture.
 There are a few ways to solve this problem so this type of outage does not occur:

-- Use the stored procedure sp_help_revlogin to script out the logins from your primary server to generate a script to be executed on the secondary servers.
-This will ensure the password for the logins is the same and that the SID’s match.
-One thing to consider when using Windows Authenticated accounts the SID is assumed from Active Directory, therefore, the login simply needs to exist on the replicates.
+This generates a script to be executed on the secondary servers and ensures the password for the logins is the same and that the SID’s match.
+One thing to consider when using Windows Authenticated accounts the SID is assumed from Active Directory.
+Therefore, the login simply needs to exist on the replicates.

 When my spouse is waiting for a web based game to load or looking at a new purchase online, she is quick to point out that when something doesn’t work correctly, it is the cause of the DBA.
 She makes this claim even if our internet connection is down, or any other non-database related issues.
 I use to have fun with this until it occurred to me, as far as she is concerned, if she can’t get to the data, the database is down.
 Just because an Availability group failsover successfully does not mean the applications are online.
 If users cannot connect to the database, their confidence in the database plummets.